David M. Berry: Biography

-Central to his analysis is the concept of the "Inversion," a theoretical framework that describes a critical threshold where AI-generated synthetic media becomes so prevalent and sophisticated that it overwhelms the verification capacities of existing media institutions.
+Central to Berry's analysis is the concept of the "Inversion," a theoretical framework that describes a critical threshold where AI-generated synthetic media becomes so prevalent and sophisticated that it overwhelms the verification capacities of existing media institutions.
 Berry argues that this creates not merely a technical challenge but a profound epistemological crisis that affects society's ability to distinguish between authentic and artificial content.

 His research suggests that this verification crisis could lead to widespread confusion about the nature of reality itself, as traditional mechanisms for establishing truth and authenticity become increasingly unreliable.
 Berry examines how this transformation might reshape social consciousness, cultural production, and democratic discourse, arguing that the Inversion represents a qualitative shift in how societies produce and authenticate shared reality under conditions of pervasive synthetic media.
 He has also outlined ways that these issues can be managed through new forms of AI methods that enable close iterative loops to control the processes of generative AI in positive ways.
+More recently he is writing critiques of artificial intelligence from the perspective of the mechanisms of AI, and LLMs in particular, which he has been developing in his blog, Stunlaw.
+An example of this is an article on bliss attractors and their implications for synthetic companions and interaction with chatbots.

 He has held visiting fellowships at King's College London, Forschungskolleg Humanwissenschaften (Institute for Advanced Studies) at Goethe University Frankfurt am Main, The School of Advanced Study, London, Lincoln College and Mansfield College at the University of Oxford, Wolfson College and CRASSH at the University of Cambridge, the Parliamentary Office of Science and Technology at the Houses of Parliament, and the University of Oslo.